Storms delay flights at Houston airports

 HOUSTON (KTRK) --Monday morning's storms put a temporary stop on flights arriving to the big airport.

-The stop meant a delay on flights departing other airports to get to Bush.
+The stop meant a delay on flights departing other airports to get to Bush Intercontinental Airport.

 It also meant flights that were already in the air were forced to fly around the storm or be diverted.
 Thirty-five arriving flights at Bush and six arriving flights at Hobby were diverted to other airports.